kframework/X86-64-semantics/docs/basics-of-binary-decompilation.md

   - Third-party library and software components
   - Malicious executables
   - Legacy executables
+    - Various organizations have critical legacy applications that have been developed for older systems and need to be ported to future versions.
+In many cases, the application source-code is no longer accessible requiring these applications to continue to run on outdated configurations.
+There is a huge demand of a framework which can recover functionally correct source-code components from such legacy software, so that such legacy systems can be ported to secure configurations.
+    Sometimes even if the source-code is available, it becomes unusable because it relies on an old build system environment which cannot be re-created today.

 All such situations require executable-level tools for distinct applications.
 For example, due to a rapid rise in cyber attacks, there is an increasing need